ugol/pomodoro/README.txt

 Can be used for programming, studying, writing, cooking or simply concentrating on something important.

-You can find more informations on the Pomodoro Technique on http://www.pomodorotechnique.com/ Updates, source code, new releases, manual and fixes on http://pomodoro.wizartworx.com
+You can find more informations on the Pomodoro Technique on http://www.pomodorotechnique.com/ Updates, source code, new releases, manual and fixes on http://martakostova.github.io/pomodoro

 ----------
 Developers
 ----------

-Project lead: Ugo Landini
+Maintaining Developer: Marta Kostova
-Active Developers: Ugo Landini, Pascal Bihler Maintaining Developers: Marta Kostova
+Developed by Ugo Landini and Pascal Bihler

 -------
 License